-LAKE OKEECHOBEE RESTORATION \$4,000,000
+LAKE OKEECHOBEE RESTORATION: \$2,000,000

-Historically, the shoreline of Lake Okeechobee along Palm Beach County had a gradual transition into the water with beaches and grassy waters.
-Without those natural barriers and natural water filtration systems, seasonal wave and wind patterns, as well as wind and wave variations from storms have negatively affected the aquatic ecosystem, with the associated effects of increased turbidity, muck accumulation, and sedimentation.
-These physical influences impair the local environmental resources upon which this area depends as well as negatively impacting the economy.
-Discharges from the lake in high water periods result in deleterious impacts to receiving estuaries and coastal waters.
-Palm Beach County is actively working with the US Army Corps of Engineers on a suite of projects to improve the near shore habitat of the lake.
+Historically, the shoreline of Lake Okeechobee along Palm Beach County transitioned gradually from beaches and grassy waters into deeper water, serving as a natural barrier and filtration system.
+During construction of the Herbert Hoover Dike, the shoreline was significantly altered, inhibiting the natural flow of water and resulting in consequences to the ecosystem; habitat loss, increased turbidity and sedimentation.
+These changes impair the environmental resources upon which the adjacent communities depend on and negatively affect the economy.
+Palm Beach County is actively working with the US Army Corps of Engineers on a suite of projects to improve the nearshore habitat of the lake.

-FY 2017-18 Lake Okeechobee FUNDING REQUESTS Project Name Grant Funding Request Local Match Estimated Project Cost 1 Lake Okeechobee CAP Feasibility Study with USACE - Littoral Shelf Creation and Muck Removal \$400,000 \$400,000 \$800,000 2 Lake Okeechobee Littoral Shelf Construction and Habitat Development \$1,600,000 \$1,600,000 \$3,200,000 \$2,000,000 \$2,000,000 \$4,000,000
+FY 2018/19 Lake Okeechobee FUNDING REQUESTS Project Name Grant Funding Request Local Match Estimated Project Cost 1 Lake Okeechobee CAP Feasibility Study with USACE - Nearshore Habitat Planning & Development \$400,000 \$400,000 \$800,000 2 Lake Okeechobee Nearshore Habitat Construction \$1,600,000 \$1,600,000 \$3,200,000 \$2,000,000 \$2,000,000 \$4,000,000

-PHASE II OF THE I.W.
-CORBETT LEVEE SYSTEM IMPROVEMENT PROJECT
+PHASE II OF THE J.W.
+CORBETT LEVEE SYSTEM IMPROVEMENT PROJECT: \$3,500,00